endg/edww/content/en/2018-02-16-career-crisis.md

 Now I'm ready to kill my ego.
 To me, the ego will grow by itself unless I intentionally suppress it.
 I need to control myself and try not to seek for the mental reward from praises.
 Ray Dalio suggests us pay close attention to what is right or wrong in other people's comments, instead of what makes us feel good or bad.
 We need to be careful enough not to be trapped by the feelings produced by our "lower-level" selves.

-This explains why I no longer tweet actively and frequently (now I primarily use Twitter for replying people).
+This explains why I no longer tweet actively and frequently (now I primarily use tw for replying people).
 I don't want to be fooled by the big number of followers or the numbers of likes or retweets of my tweets.
 I have quit my blog from the popular R-bloggers (for reasons including this one) and, if I remember correctly, never actively tweeted a single blog post of mine (sometimes I mention certain posts in replies due to the character limit).
 It also explains [why I aggressively cut my own reputation points](/en/2017/12/so-bounties/) on StackOverflow.
 I want to restore my sanity and evaluate myself objectively in a quiet world.

 To clarify, I definitely don't mean people should not praise me (please don't feel bad if you have ever praised me).
 It was all my own fault to indulge myself in the praises and reputation.
 I thought I was awesome even when I was essentially rotten inside.